moda20/flutter_media_notification/README.md

         title: title, // the title of the track
         author: author, // a subtitle usually the artist image:"/storage/emulated/0/Pictures/Reddit/c4c7164.jpg", // an image, Must be a URI
+        bgImage: "/storage/emulated/0/Pictures/Reddit/c4c7164.jpg", // an image that is show on the lower part of (ONLY) the BIG View
+        bgBitmapImage: defaultImageBytes // the lower part image but in bytes form, can get over any permission problems bgImageBackgroundColor:Colors.red, // The background color of the lower part if the image doesn't fill it completely
         BitmapImage: defaultImageBytes, // an image in bytes form, can get over any permission problems
         bgColor: Colors.deepPurple, // the background Color of the notification panel
         iconColor: Colors.blue, // The control icons colors